hww/XiGameTool/README.md

 ## Per Scene Settings

 Alternatively, it is possible to place `GameToolSettingsBehaviour` on the Scene and point to one of other `GameToolSettings` assets.
-This is the way to have configuration per scene.